artourky/ChatApp/README.md

-- Now you can send a data or notification to a certain user. #Arsh @14/8/2017
+- Now you can send a data or notification to a certain user.
+- I've had an idea on minimizing the work to create a room. #Arsh @14/8/2017

 #Basic Info
 > It's a chatting app using Photon and Firebase.